drummer1992/sito/README.md

-# tak
+# Tak

-tak is a lightweight schema validator built without any dependencies.
+Tak is a JavaScript lightweight schema validator built without any dependencies.
+The API is heavily inspired by [Yup](https://github.com/jquense/yup).

 ## Usage